detelinradev/carpooling/README.md

 ![2019-08-30 (22)](https://user-images.githubusercontent.com/39421427/64017427-40f34980-cb32-11e9-8b0b-a7b1ddcd4d25.png)

-If you chose value that not follow the rules, for example available seats = 30, you will receive message that operation is not successfull
+If you chose value that not follow the rules, for example `available seats = 30`, you will receive message that operation is not successfull

 ![2019-08-30 (23)](https://user-images.githubusercontent.com/39421427/64017428-40f34980-cb32-11e9-9410-a3cb74ac1a82.png)

 Now once the trip is created we need to sign in with different user and join the trip.
-That is how 'Search trips' form looks like.
+That is how `Search trips` form looks like.
 All fields are optional, if you don't chose any, it will load all trips available.
-Almost all the fields are predefined, so we could realy on the user's input validity
+Almost all the fields are predefined, so we could rely on the user's input validity

 ![2019-08-30 (24)](https://user-images.githubusercontent.com/39421427/64017429-418be000-cb32-11e9-8434-10956276e313.png)